kimuit/week_1_repo/README.md

-## X-tex
+## X-tec
-This is a project about real estate by X'tec
+This is a project about real estate by X-tec
-By Griffin kimuita kemoi

 ## Description
-this a website about X-Tec .The offers given by the project website.
+This a website about real estate was done for Vallie's Estate.

 ## Setup/Installation Requirements
 Visual studio code or any preffered code editor
 A browser
-How to get it to your local computer
+## How to get it to your local computer
-Ensure you are in your prefered folder, where you want it to be set up. run this comand in your terminal git clone live site view live
+Ensure you are in your prefered folder, where you want it to be set up. run this command in your terminal git clone live site view live

-Known Bugs
-no bugs as of deployment
+It should be easy to deploy

 ## Technologies Used
 In this project, I used the following technologies: